Close races for governor unfolding in Virginia, New Jersey - NewsBreak

 “Anyone endorsed by President Trump is not someone I want representing me,” Ogren said.

-VoteCast found that Virginia voters saw the economy as the race's top issue, followed by the coronavirus pandemic and schools.
-The significance many voters placed on schools seemed like good news for Youngkin.
+The significance many voters placed on school issues, meanwhile, seemed good news for Youngkin.
 His pledge to ensure parents have greater say in what their kids are taught was a centerpiece of his campaign — possibly foreshadowing similar arguments GOP candidates will use across the country next year.

 Youngkin has decried “critical race theory,” an academic framework that centers on the idea that racism is systemic in the nation’s institutions and that they function to maintain the dominance of white people.
 In recent months, it has become a catch-all political buzzword for any teaching in schools about race and American history.